 He attended Harvard, but studied art on the side over his father’s objections.
 After graduation he joined the First Regiment of Connecticut, rising to the rank of colonel and serving as an aide to George Washington.
 He watched the Battle of Bunker Hill, which he later painted.

 In 1780, John Trumbull went to London, where his mentor, Benjamin West, advised him to paint scenes of the Revolution.
 When Maj.
 John Andre was hanged as a spy, British outrage led to Trumbull’s arrest.
-He spent seven months in prison.
-His friends got him released.
+He spent seven months in prison until his friends got him released.

 Support From Jefferson